- Pre-production checklist for E-learning video localization

 🤔 What does this mean?

-You submit only a final video file for localization without providing the team with some or all source files like background music, sound effects, or video file open for editing.
+You submit only a final multimedia file for localization or relocalization without providing the team with some or all source files like background music, sound effects, or a file open for editing.

 😎 Resolving the issue

-The main way to resolve the absence of ‘audio’ sources is to replace the old track with the new one.
-Unless you provide the team with separated sound effects and music, the new video simply won’t have any sounds other than the new speaker’s voice.
-If this option does not match your expectations, remake the music and other sounds, so a team will be able to insert it into the localized video.
+The main way to localize E-learning video and resolve the absence of ‘audio’ sources is to replace the old track with the new one.
+Unless you provide the team with separated sound effects and music, the new speaking video simply won’t have any sounds other than the new speaker’s voice.
+If this option does not match your expectations, opt for recreation of music and other sound files, so a team will be able to insert it into the localized video.

-The problem gets worse if the motion designer needs to replace the text on the screen and doesn’t have the original video file to edit.
+The problem gets worse if on-screen text replacement is required and the motion designer doesn’t have the original file to edit.
 If the old text was placed on top of a plain element (for example, a solid background), the designer simply covers the old image with a new one of the same shape but with a new caption.

 If the old text was not placed on a solid background, you need to either re-shoot (re-animate) the scene or restore the background pixel by pixel, and then overlay it with new text.
 Both options require significant resources.